lucko/spark-docs/docs/guides/tick-loop.md

 In the example case shown above:

-* spark would report the TPS as **17**, because only 17 ticks were able to be processed in the second
+* spark would report the TPS as **17**, because only 17 ticks were processed in the second
 * spark would report a minimum MSPT of **~20ms** (good!) but a maximum MSPT of **~80ms** (over 50ms, bad!)

 ## Ticks in spark profiles